If you have been arrested for a Dunwoody DUI, we are available to discuss your case anytime, including after-hours, weekends, and holidays!

 - Other charges in addition to your Dunwoody DUI charge may be more serious and carry more punishment than the DUI charge itself.

-- Sometime the prosecutor gives a bad plea offer.
-Even if you decide not to contest your case, an experienced DUI attorney who is familiar with Dunwoody Municipal Court as well as DeKalb County State Court or Superior Court can assess a plea offer to determine if it is worth taking or moving your case to state court, or you may decide to take your case to trial.
+- Sometimes the prosecutor gives a bad plea offer.
+Even if you decide not to contest your case, an experienced DUI attorney who is familiar with Dunwoody Municipal Court, as well as DeKalb County State Court or Superior Court, can assess a plea offer to determine if it is worth taking or moving your case to state court, or you may decide to take your case to trial.

 Administrative License Suspension

 IMPORTANT INFORMATION CONCERNING YOUR DRIVER’S LICENSE WHILE YOUR DUNWOODY DUI CRIMINAL CHARGES ARE PENDING IN COURT

 Besides your DUI criminal case pending in Dunwoody, you are likely facing an administrative license suspension.
 There is only a limited time to request this separate hearing that is conducted by the Office of State Administrative Hearings to preserve your driving privileges.
 Whether you refused the Dunwoody DUI officer’s chemical test, or the breath test results indicated an alcohol concentration above the legal limit, Georgia law requires your Dunwoody DUI officer to serve you notice of an administrative license suspension.
 If you have been arrested by Dunwoody Officer Alvin Rodriguez or Officer Timothy Waldron, you can be sure that they initiated a license suspension action against you.
 The notice that is used is called a DDS-1205 form.
 This form is either yellow or white and the officer may have had you sign it.
 Sometimes this paperwork gets lost (you may have received it, but may have been misplaced, or it may have been lost at the jail).